 The boy from his childhood excelled in humility, pleasing manners, modesty, piety, intelligence, eloquence that he was loved by God and men.
 He was sent to Pallipuram to study under Fr.
-Thomas Palackal.1 seems that Chavara adopted the former, for he sensed that reason cannot take him so far in his faith life.
+Thomas Palackal.

 According to James Fowler, it is in the mid-twenties to late thirties that people come to individualized reflective faith, which is also understood as a stage of angst and struggle.
 The individual takes personal responsibility for life and beliefs.
 Conflicts are reconciled either by leaping into the darkness of faith or adopting a more rational approach.
-It
+It seems that Chavara adopted the former, for he sensed that reason cannot take him so far in his faith life.

-1Porukara, A Short Biography of Father Chavara Kuriakose, 29.
+&lt;sup>1Porukara, A Short Biography of Father Chavara Kuriakose, 29.